vesellov/bitdust.docs.old/install.md

 I recommend you to create another copy of your Private Key in a safe place to be able to recover your data in the future.
 You can do it with such command:

-        bitdust key copy <filename>
+        bitdust key copy <nickname>.bitdust.key

-Your settings and local files are located in that folder: ~/.bitdust.
+Your settings and local files are located in that folder: ~/.bitdust

 Type this command to read more info about BitDust commands: